Updated: 11/18/2019 4 Minutes to Read

 Considering a VPS or Dedicated Server?

 With a VPS or dedicated server, a site owner can truly customize the server to their exact specification.
-If you are on a Shared Hosting account, and are thinking about upgrading from to a VPS or dedicated server, click here to read more about a VPS vs dedicated server.
+If you are on a Shared Business Hosting account, and are thinking about upgrading from to a managed VPS or Dedicated server, read more about what kind of web hosting you need.